 Battery Storage Calculator Australia

-NEW: Federal Cheaper Home Battery Program (Started July 1, 2025)
+Federal Cheaper Home Battery Program

 Declining value: Rebate decreases annually from 2026-2030